AugustinMauroy/scholarsuite/docs/Prisma.md

 - `id`: unique identifier for the course
 - `name`: name of the course
-- `description`: description of the course (optional)
 - `subject`: relationship with the subject of the course
 - `subjectId`: identifier of the subject of the course
-- `teacher`: relationship with the teacher responsible for the course
-- `teacherId`: identifier of the teacher responsible for the course
-- `academicYear`: relationship with the academic year of the course
+- `schoolLevel`: relationship with the school level of the course
-- `academicYearId`: identifier of the academic year of the course
+- `schoolLevelId`: identifier of the school level of the course
 - `createdAt`: creation date of the course for internal use
 - `updatedAt`: modification date of the course for internal use
+- `userCourse`: relationship with the users (teachers) of the course
-- `presences`: relationship with the presences of the course
+- `studentCourse`: relationship with the students of the course

 ### 13. `GradePeriod`